Declan De Paor

 An introduction to the Solar System with an emphasis on the scientific method of inquiry.
 I incorporate more Earth Science than normal in an astronomy course.

-Geospatial and geosocial education part of Integrate:Workshops:Teaching the Methods of Geoscience:Essays
+Geospatial and geosocial education part of Integrate:Workshops and Webinars:Teaching the Methods of Geoscience:Essays

 Geospatial and geosocial education Declan G. De Paor, Department of Physics, Old Dominion University, firstname.lastname@example.org The following were my undergraduate courses at University College Dublin, Ireland: 1969-70, 1st ...